tccodes-repo/full-stack-fall-2020/README.md

 1.You should create a fork in GitHub [https://github.com/tccodes-repo/full-stack-fall-2020]

-2. 'git clone https://github.com/tccodes-repo/full-stack-fall-2020.git' clone the repo to your local machine.
+2. <code>git clone https://github.com/tccodes-repo/full-stack-fall-2020.gitclone</code>the repo to your local machine.

 3. 'cd full-stack-fall-2020'